 Applications for a licence should be addressed to the appropriate authority, which must1 submit any such application to the scientific authority2 the appropriate authority considers is the best able to advise the appropriate authority as to whether a licence should be issued, and as to its terms3.
 Having allowed the scientific authority a reasonable time in which to advise the appropriate authority, the appropriate authority may then issue or decline to issue a licence4.
-Such a licence may be, to any degree, general or specific, may be issued to all persons, to persons of a class or to a
+Such a licence may be, to any degree, general or specific, may be issued to all persons,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.